 Q: Does Tesla vet the referrer?

-A: Yes.
+A: Maybe.
 If they ask, make sure you say your FRIEND motivated your purchase.
-Use the link from your friend (e.g., ts.la/thomas106) or manually give their discount code (e.g., thomas106) to your rep at Tesla.
-A random link from a random person you don’t know could be declined so don’t make that mistake!
-Also, always confirm that they recorded the referral code into their system with your delivery specialist by e-mail or voice as Tesla’s system is notoriously flakey.
+Use the link from your friend (e.g., te.sla/Charles937) or manually give their discount code (e.g., Charles937) to your rep at Tesla.
+Always confirm that they recorded the referral code into their system with your delivery specialist by e-mail or voice as Tesla’s system is notoriously flakey.
+E-mail me if you have questions or need another referral code.

-Q: Will Tesla ever offer $1,000 off again after the program expires?
+Q: Will Tesla ever offer $1,000 off again in the future like they did in the past?

-A: Who knows, but more than likely until the Model 3 arrives at least.
+A: Who knows, but maybe they will start this again in February.
 Hard to predict, but bookmark this page as I will offer similar deals going forward so long as Tesla does another one of these programs.

 Q: If I have questions, can I contact you before I order?